 While desire-seeking might be natural (or at least natural selection), most of you are beyond your ape-on-the-savannah days, and no longer need the more, more, more to survive.

-It doesn’t take a sensual hedonist to remind you, “eat, drink, and be merry…for tomorrow we die.
+It doesn’t take a sensual hedonist to remind you, “eat, drink, and be merry…for tomorrow we die.“

 Thank you for reading!
-If you enjoyed this article, join 8000+ subscribers who read my 2-minute weekly email, where I send you links to the smartest financial content I find online every week.
+If you enjoyed this article, join 8500+ subscribers who read my 2-minute weekly email, where I send you links to the smartest financial content I find online every week.
+You can read past newsletters before signing up.

 -Jesse